KrisPett/KrisPett/README.md

    <!-- I'm <a href="">Tony Robin</a>!  -->
 </h2>

-- :hammer: I’m currently working as a Full Stack Developer.
-- 🌱 I’m currently learning Kubernetes / Devops.
-- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kristoffer-pettersson3).
+- 🌱 I'm a passionate Full Stack Developer, always striving to learn and grow.
+Currently, I'm diving deep into the world of Kubernetes and DevOps to enhance my skills and knowledge.
+- 📫 Feel free to connect with me or explore my repositories to see what I'm working on.
+Let's collaborate and create something awesome together!

 <!--
 **KQT3/KQT3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.